spotify/threaddump-analyzer/README.md

 * Add a table of contents before the first section, making sure only the visible sections are in it.

+* If multiple threads have the same names in the Synchronizers section, uniquify the thread names by appending their tids to their names.

 * In the Top Running Methods list, list thread names per top method and link them all to the stack traces list.